-If a student, staff member, or visitor is sent home with symptoms of COVID-19, tests negative and has not been in close contact (within 6 feet of a case for more than 15 minutes) with a positive case, they may return to school when the following criteria have been met:
+If a student, staff member, or visitor has with symptoms of COVID-19 (One high risk OR two low risk), tests negative or gets an alternative diagnosis from a doctor and has not been in close contact (within 6 feet of a case for more than 15 minutes) with a positive case, they may return to school when the following criteria have been met:

-- No fever for at least 24 hours without the use of medicine that reduces fevers AND
+- No fever for 24 hours without the use of fever reducing medication.

-If a student or staff member has had close contact (within 6ft for more than 15 minutes) with a person who has tested positive for COVID-19, they will quarantine with the following criteria:
+If a student has had close contact (within 6ft for more than 15 minutes) with a person who has tested positive for COVID-19 and was not consistently and correctly wearing a mask even if that student has tested negative, they will quarantine with the following criteria:

 - At least 14 days after the last contact